Skip to content

 🚀 Quick Start

-This guide will instruct you in writing and deploying your first smart function in under 10 minutes.
+This guide will instruct you in writing, deploying, and using your first smart function in under 10 minutes.

-jstz is a specialized JavaScript runtime for Tezos Smart Rollups that aims to be compatible with web conventions.
+Jstz is a specialized JavaScript runtime for Tezos Smart Rollups that aims to be compatible with web conventions.
+It bridges the gap between JavaScript/TypeScript applications and the Tezos blockchain by allowing you to deploy smart functions.

 typescript